prakashchanchal18/PW-Java/README.md

-This Repository contains leacture codes and notes taught on PhysicsWallah Youtube channel.
+This Repository contains codes and notes taught on PhysicsWallah Youtube channel of the playlist - Java and DSA Foundation Course.